treebeardtech/nbmake/README.md

 This configuration must be placed in the notebook's top-level metadata (not cell-level metadata).

-Your notebook should looke like this:
+Your notebook should look like this:

 ```json
 {